-With conventional loans, the more down payment a home buyer puts down or the lower the loan to value for refinance mortgage borrowers, the lower the mortgage rate.
-In selecting the best mortgage rates, it may be more beneficial for you to get a FHA loan versus a conventional loan if you have lower credit scores.
+With conventional loans, the more down payment a home buyer puts down or the lower the loan to value for refinance borrowers, the lower the mortgage rate.
+In selecting the best mortgage rates, it may be more beneficial for you to get an FHA loan versus a conventional loan if you have lower credit scores.

 USDA Mortgage Loan Programs

-- Also called Rural Development loans, for qualified home buyers which enables them to purchase a home in rural and suburban areas selected by the United States Department of Agriculture
+- Also called Rural Development loans, USDA is for qualified home buyers which enable them to purchase a home in rural and suburban areas selected by the United States Department of Agriculture

 - USDA Loans offers 100% financing with no money down

 - The home needs to be in a USDA area and there is a restriction on the maximum household income

 Non-QM Loans Versus Government And Conventional Loans